torchnyu/blog/_posts/2019-12-19-sent-from-my-iphone.md

 the same time avoid writing like you speak.
 We use far too many filler words in our speech.

 Keep in mind length.
 Nobody likes getting Tolstoy in email form.
-Maybe you can move it to a separate medium, such as a blog post?
+Try to keep an email to one single topic or one single question.
+Otherwise perhaps you can move the text to a separate medium, such as a blog post?

 But enough pedantic nonsense about form.
 Let's talk about email's uses.